 Symptoms hours or even days before a migraine episode provide an early warning signal that tells you a migraine is on its way.

-Getting to know my body and its symptoms have made my life more manageable.
+Getting to know your body and its symptoms have the potential to make your life much more manageable.

 Some typical symptoms are: